Montana isn't alone in failure to beef up regulations of programs for troubled teens

 The GAO investigation was summarized in a 2008 report, “Residential Treatment Programs: Concerns Regarding Abuse and Death in Certain Programs for Troubled Youth.”

 "The GAO report led to quite a few changes," Megan Stokes, NATSAP's executive director, told the Missoulian this month.
-"Now we require that a program be licensed by their state, or accredited by an accrediting body, like Joint Commission, CARF, COA (Council on Accreditation), NIPSA if it’s a therapeutic certification, not academic," she said, listing several trade associations.
+"Now we require that a program be licensed by their state, or accredited by an accrediting body, like Joint Commission, CARF (Commission on Accreditation of Rehabilitation Facilities), COA (Council on Accreditation), NIPSA (National Independent Private School Association) if it’s a therapeutic certification, not academic," she said, listing several trade associations.

-NATSAP has never dropped a program's membership, she said, but some programs have voluntarily left the organization after a complaint has been lodged against them.
+The state of Montana allows programs to apply for an exemption from inspection if the program maintains "licensure" by NIPSA, COA, CARF and JCAHO (the Joint Commission on Accreditation of Healthcare Organizations).
+Both CARF and JCAHO inspect programs.

-NATSAP would support federal legislation if it also required oversight of foster homes, she said.
+Four Montana programs — Clearview Horizon, Turning Winds, Montana Academy and Innerchange Chrysalis — have such exemptions, according to the state, and thus have not undergone state inspections since 2010.

-"In the beginning, I think it was like, ‘Oh no, no regulation,’ but no. And the states actually have done a really great job in starting to step up if you look at what was out there regulation-wise prior to 2006, it wasn’t there."
+NATSAP's Stokes said it would support federal legislation regulating private therapeutic programs for adolescents if it also required oversight of foster homes.

 Regulation left to the states